-Types of In-App Purchases Available with RevenueCat
+Types of In-App Purchases

 Entitlements, offerings, and products, OH MY!

 Between entitlements, offerings, and products, RevenueCat can support several different business models.
 To get you started, below are some typical business models and how you can implement them with RevenueCat along with a more complex example that combines most of the concepts we discuss.
 If you're just starting out with in-app purchases, there are great introductions at Apple's and Google's developer sites.
 If you want to get familiar with RevenueCat first, take a look at our documentation.
+We support both iOS and Android along with several cross-platform frameworks.

 Subscription products bill your users on a recurring basis.
 Although relatively new on mobile platforms, more and more apps are choosing a subscription-based business model to create the steady stream of revenue needed for continued development.
 Moreover, subscriptions are well supported on the App Store and Play Store.
 Whether you want to offer an all-access pass to your app's content, provide a premium upgrade for your power users, or something else, you can do it with RevenueCat.